-(This page is a work in progress.)
 While I enjoy flying at night with the fancy kite lights, it is bothersome to attach and remove them.
 I found many times I was putting off flying because of the effort of attaching them, and once attached, I’d avoid the effort of removing them even when it meant flying a less-than-ideal kite.
-So with a bit of prodding, I’m making some kites to permanently host the lights.
+So with a bit of prodding, I’ve made some kites to permanently host the lights.

 Before starting the project there was a lot of discussion, planning, and second guessing myself.
 I thought about how it would be better to buy some good kites (a full sail and a vented quad) and modify them myself.
 That would be about $800 and only a few hours effort.
 Building my own would be about $200 and likely about 30 hours effort.
 In the end, as January came to a close I made several orders for Icarex fabric, kite spars, bridles, end caps, and assorted bits.